drwhut/tabletop-club/docs/general/download/compiling_from_source.rst

    If you just plan on downloading the current ``master`` branch from Tabletop Club, then you don't need to change the above command.

-   If you know which version of Tabletop Club you want to download, check the ``README.md`` file in it's source code and look for a command similar to the one above.
-Then, replace what comes after the ``-b`` above with what the ``README.md`` file says.
+   If you know which version of Tabletop Club you want to download, check this page in it's documentation and look for a command similar to the one above.
+   Then, replace what comes after the ``-b`` above with what the documentation says.
 This way, you know you're compiling a compatible version of Godot for the Tabletop Club version you want.

 .. tip::